 Build a fortress

 A classic indoor activity—break out blankets, chairs, cardboard boxes, and pillows to build a fort (or castle, or spaceship, or whatever).
 It’s a pretty open-ended idea.
 Use some imagination and run with it!

-Playing games as a family is another great option for a rainy (or any) day.
+Playing games as a family is another great option.
 Board games, card games, puzzles, video games, you name it!
 You could even have a dance- or sing- off.
 (Pro tip: you can do this without a Wii.
 Search YouTube for segments of dance or karaoke games, and you’re good-to-go.)
 For more unique ideas, check out these Minute To Win It games.